neverlocal/paulicirc/README.rst

 Pauli gadgets are the basic ingredient of quantum circuits in the PauliCirc library, and the `Gadget <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.gadgets.html#gadget>`_ class provides an interface to create, access and manipulate individual gadget data.

 >>> from paulicirc import Gadget
->>> import numpy as np
->>> from numpy import pi

 Constructors
 ^^^^^^^^^^^^

 There are various primitive ways to construct gadgets, implemented as class methods.
-A "zero gadget" — one corresponding to the identity rotation — can be constructed via the `Gadget.zero <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.circuits.html#paulicirc.gadgets.Gadget.zero>`_ class method, passing the desired number of qubits:
+A "zero gadget" — one corresponding to the identity rotation — can be constructed via the `Gadget.zero <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.gadgets.html#paulicirc.gadgets.Gadget.zero>`_ class method, passing the desired number of qubits:

 >>> Gadget.zero(10)
 <Gadget: __________, 0π>

-A random gadget — one where the rotation axis and angle are independently and uniformly sampled — can be constructed via the `Gadget.random <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.circuits.html#paulicirc.gadgets.Gadget.random>`_ class method, passing the desired number of qubits:
+A random gadget — one where the rotation axis and angle are independently and uniformly sampled — can be constructed via the `Gadget.random <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.gadgets.html#paulicirc.gadgets.Gadget.random>`_ class method, passing the desired number of qubits:

 >>> Gadget.random(10)
 <Gadget: Z_Z_ZXXX_Y, ~17π/16>